What is “Good Service”?

 We believe that by connecting educators and learners to our 70+ Good People and bringing them into the deep relationship we have built with the grantees, that individuals will find new and creative ways to delve into personal and communal tzedakah.

-Imagine for a moment that you are having an in-person or Skype meeting with one of our Good People.
+Imagine for a moment that you are having an in-person or virtual meeting with one of our Good People.
 You and your learners spend quality time hearing what inspired them and how they took the first step to changing their corner of the world.
 You learn about the challenges they face in their work and come to understand what they have learned about the societal issues that created the need.

 How might you then develop an encompassing Good Service project that captures all five of our components?
 How would this substantial information from a personal encounter (or from one of our Good People written profiles) lead to a different kind of tikkun olam experience than what you have had before?
 How could this Good Service plan create longer lasting commitments to tzedakah?